 About the courses

-The EASE targets the disorders of subjective experience, which are characteristic of the schizophrenia spectrum disorders, especially in their early phases.
-The checklist is inspired by philosophical phenomenology.
-Its use requires a certain conceptual and empirical background in addition to practical training.
-The course aims to provide such a general background and introduce the principles for interviewing and scoring of the individual scale items.
-The course will include theoretical expositions but the main focus is on discussion and scoring of live or videotaped patient interviews (in English or Danish with English subtitles).
-Self-disorders are not explicitly mentioned in the current classificatory systems even though these symptoms can be classified under e.g. odd thinking or perceptual disturbance in criteria for schizotypal disorder in both ICD-10 and DSM-IV.
+The courses aim to provide a general conceptual and empirical background of the material, as well as introducing the principles for interviewing and scoring of the individual scale items.
+The courses will include theoretical expositions, but the main focus is on discussion and scoring of live or videotaped patient interviews (in English or Danish with English subtitles).
+The courses will equip the clinician with a general framework to operate within, in order to achieve a deeper and more thorough understanding of the subjective experience of the patient.
 The course will discuss the diagnostic status of self-disorders and psychiatric classification and diagnosing in general.
-The participants are required to familiarize themselves with the published version of the EASE in Psychopathology.
+The participants are required to familiarize themselves with the published version of the EASE in Psychopathology before participation.

 Most courses take place in Denmark, in the region of greater Copenhagen, but courses have also been held elsewhere throughout Europe.

 See the ‘Contact’ tab if you have questions regarding the courses or are interested in participating.